kubernetes-retired/service-catalog/docs/devguide.md

 Docker container.
 This avoids the need for you to download, or install it, youself.
 You may find it useful to add `contrib/hack` to your `PATH`.

+You can also set the log level for the integration tests, which is useful for debugging using the `INT_TEST_LOG_LEVEL` env variable.
+Log level 5 e.g.:

+    $ INT_TEST_LOG_LEVEL=5 make test-integration

 The `test` Makefile target will run both the unit and integration tests, e.g.:

     $ make test